 is also sufficient for the existence of solutions.
-An extension of Giusti's result to a larger class of domains $\Omega$, called \textit{weakly-regular}, has been recently obtained in \cite{LS18a}.
-The method of proof goes as follows.
-One first distinguish between two cases: \textit{non-extremal} and \textit{extremal}.
-More precisely, the non-extremal case is verified when there exists a constant $0<L<1$ such that \eqref{eq:NCclassic} is replaced by the following stronger condition:
+Recently, an extension of Giusti's result to a larger class of domains called \textit{weakly-regular} has been achieved \cite{LS18a}.
+The proof method involves distinguishing between two cases: \textit{non-extremal} and \textit{extremal}.
+In the non-extremal case, there exists a constant $0<L<1$ such that the aforementioned condition \eqref{eq:NCclassic} is replaced by the stronger

-Conversely, the extremal case holds when \eqref{eq:NCclassic} holds true, and additionally the inequality is saturated on the whole $\Omega$:
+In the extremal case, \eqref{eq:NCclassic} holds true and the inequality is saturated over the entire $\Omega$: